 Yet it is true that nearly all of what the public “knows” about CTE has come from frightening anecdotes about troubled ex-athletes dying before their time and testing positive, postmortem, for CTE neuropathology.
 Tragic stories like these are the bread and butter of popular journalism.
 Unfortunately the popular journalists who have stoked the CTE scare don’t understand, or simply don’t care, that the anecdotes they have reported may be not just invalid but also extremely misleading.

 Here is a typical sentence from the League of Denial book: “The drumbeat of accounts of mentally disabled players like Ted Johnson kept growing louder.”
 To these reporters, and presumably the vast majority of their readers, that “drumbeat of accounts” constitutes conclusive evidence that playing football leads to mental disability.
 But do ex-NFL players on the whole have a higher rate of mental disability than other non-football-playing men of their age, weight, etc.?
 That’s the question a scientist would ask.
-A scientist also would know that for every story in the New York Times about an ex-NFL player dying young with mental problems, there might be two or three, or ten or twenty or fifty unreported, un-newsworthy cases of ex-NFL players who are compos mentis and living to ripe old ages.
+A scientist also would know that for every story in the New York Times about an ex-NFL player dying young with mental problems, there might be two or three, or ten or twenty or fifty unreported, un-newsworthy cases of ex-NFL players with concussion histories who are compos mentis and living to ripe old ages.

 A scientist moreover understands that when a former NFL player is depressed, has suicidal thoughts, or has difficulty remembering things, these troubles are not necessarily attributable to football.
 This should be obvious and yet it is a caveat that, like the one about anecdotes, has been almost universally ignored in popular media accounts of CTE.